adrifloresm/DataChallenge/README.md

   The next step in this question is to get the number of sentences.
 There is multiple ways to do this, however we can take advantage that we are already looping through the file line by line to help us find the number of sentences.
 The way we do this is to find the end of a sentence and count how many times that happens in the line.
 And as we loop through the lines of the file we add the number of sentences per line to a counter.

  There are several key components to note when determining the end of a sentence.
 A sentence can end in more than just a period (.) , it may also end in ! or ? , as well as ".
-To account for these different possible sentence terminations, I use the following regular experession: `' *[\.\?!][\'"\)\]]* *'` which states that a sentence may end in .?! and may be followed by one or none of these signs: ' or " ) or ] .
+To account for these different possible sentence terminations, I use the following regular expression: `' *[\.\?!][\'"\)\]]* *'` which states that a sentence may end in .?! and may be followed by one or none of these signs: ' or " ) or ] .

- I use the regular expresion module in python `re` to `findall` the elements that match my regular expresion in the line.
+ I use the regular expression module in python `re` to `findall` the elements that match my regular expression in the line.
 After this, I count how many of these matching exist and add the count to the `no_sentences` counter.
 ```python
  			no_sentences+=len(re.findall(r' *[\.\?!][\'"\)\]]* *', line))
 ```